-3. Security: The challenges of governing the APIs within a platform also applies to security.
+3. Security: The challenges of governing the APIs within a platform also apply to security.
 Most of the API security concerns revolve around API keys and user access permissions and policies.
 This also extends to API traffic management, wherein all the constituent APIs of an API platform need a consistent configuration for traffic policing.

-To circumvent the challenges, here are some good practices that will help you take a leap and expedite the launch of API platforms with long term gains.
+To circumvent the challenges, here are some good practices that will help you take a leap and expedite the launch of API platforms with long-term gains.

 1. Choosing an API Management platform that supports API platforms: API management platforms play a crucial role in fostering the ecosystem around APIs and API platforms.
 Additionally, they provide enhanced features for better management API platforms, such as:

 a.
 API packaging: Packaging multiple APIs into a suite of services or products for better governance and tracking and easier discovery for API consumers.

 b.
 Custom extensions: Configurable and programmable extensions to customize API requests or responses.